How to Validate Your Business Idea Before Spending a Penny

 This is a sneaky but brilliant tactic.
 Look at your competitors' job postings on LinkedIn or Indeed.
 Are they hiring aggressively?
 That suggests growth.
 What roles are they filling?
 That tells you what capabilities matter in your industry.
 What skills and experience are they seeking?
 That reveals what expertise you might need to develop or hire.

-Step 4: Talk to Potential Customers (The Right Way)
+Talk to Potential Customers (The Right Way)

 Here's where many people get validation wrong.
 They ask friends and family, "Do you think this is a good idea?" and take the polite "yes, sounds great!" as proof they're onto something.

+Don't do this.
 Friends and family love you.
 They want to encourage you.
 Their feedback, while well-intentioned, is almost worthless for validation purposes.

 Craft Questions That Reveal Truth